asmaloney/gactar-vscode/README.md

 # ![gactar logo](images/gactar-logo-32.png) gactar-vscode

-gactar-vscode is a plugin for VS Code which implements syntax highlighting for [gactar](https://github.com/asmaloney/gactar)'s [amod format](https://github.com/asmaloney/gactar#gactar-models).
+_gactar-vscode_ is a plugin for VS Code for working with [gactar](https://github.com/asmaloney/gactar)'s [amod files](https://github.com/asmaloney/gactar#gactar-models).

+It implements syntax highlighting, provides snippets to quickly create an amod file or add productions, and allows you to run gactar directly through VS Code.

 ## Features